zarir-engineer/partition-tree-app/design-pattern.md

 ### 💡 How It’s Used:
 - Container components (e.g., `TreeGrid`, `TreeColumn`) manage logic and layout.
-- Presentational components (e.g., `SpinnerNode`) are visual only and receive props.
+- Presentational components (e.g., `TreeNode`) are visual only and receive props.

 ---